 Students will be issued a Chromebook to be used as a tool to enhance learning.
 Students are expected to bring their charged Chromebooks to school every day and should leave personal laptops and other devices at home.
-Students may use personal devices only with prior approval of the Learning Specialist and school administration.
+Students may use personal devices only with prior approval of the school administration and staff.